QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-We are now in a position to understand the term Color Glass Condensate (CGC)~\cite{Iancu:2003xm,Gelis:2010nm} used to describe the ground state properties of a hadron/nucleus at very high energies.
-Color is obvious since the state is comprised primarily of a large number of gluons and ``sea" quark-antiquark pairs.
-It is a condensate because the gluons have occupation numbers $\phi\sim 1/\alpha_S$ and have momenta peaked at $k_\perp\sim Q_s$.
-Finally, it is a glass because small $x$ gluons and sea quarks are generated by random sources with lifetimes much longer than the characteristic time scales of the scattering.
-This explains the structure of the path integral in \Eq{eq:path-integral}, where the path integral over the curly brackets is performed first for fixed color charge distributions and then averaged over an ensemble of such diistributions.
+We are now in a position to understand the term Color Glass Condensate (CGC)~\cite{Iancu:2003xm,Gelis:2010nm}, which is used to describe the ground state properties of a hadron or nucleus at very high energies.
+Color is obvious since the state is composed primarily of a large number of gluons and sea quark-antiquark pairs.
+It is a glass because these small $x$ gluons and sea quarks are generated by random sources with lifetimes much longer than the characteristic time scales of the scattering.
+This explains the structure of \Eq{eq:path-integral}, where the path integral over the curly brackets is performed first for fixed color charge distributions and then averaged over an ensemble of such distributions.
+Finally, the state is a condensate because gluons have occupation numbers $\phi\sim 1/\alpha_S$, with momenta peaked at $k_\perp\sim Q_S$.

-To take a specific example, consider the inclusive cross-section in the DIS scattering of a virtual photon on the nucleus.
-This is illustrated in \Fig{fig:dipole-amp}, and in the CGC EFT is expressed as the cross-section for a fixed distribution of sources convoluted with an ensemble of such sources:
+To take a specific example, consider the inclusive cross-section in the DIS scattering of a virtual photon on the nucleus, illustrated in \Fig{fig:dipole-amp}.
+In the CGC EFT, it is expressed as the cross-section for a fixed distribution of sources convoluted with an ensemble of such sources:

-The interpretation of this expression is that on the time scale ($t\sim 1/Q$, where $Q$ is the virtuality of the scattering), the probe resolves a colored condensate of gluons with a well-defined number density of longitudinal modes down to $x\sim x_{\rm Bj} \ll 1$.
-Due to time dilation, the averaging over $\rho_A$ with $W$ takes place on much larger time scale, as indicated by \Eq{eq:valence-wee}.
-This two-stage averaging process clarifies the putative conundrum of how to reconcile gauge invariance with the presence of a colored condensate.
+Thus, on the time scale $t\sim 1/Q$ of the probe, it resolves a condensate of gluons with a well-defined number density of longitudinal modes down to $x\sim x_{\rm Bj} \ll 1$.
+Because of time dilation [see \Eq{eq:valence-wee}] the averaging over $\rho_A$ with $W$ takes place on much larger time scales.
+This two-stage averaging process clarifies how one reconciles gauge invariance with the presence of a colored condensate.